spinnaker/spinnaker.github.io/guides/user/triggers/github/index.md

 to apply them in Spinnaker.

-# Using GitHub Artifacts in Pipelines
+# Using GitHub artifacts in pipelines

 We will need either an existing or a new pipeline that we want to be triggered on changes to GitHub artifacts.
 If you do not have a pipeline, create one as shown